 - 15 Double adds more depth behind the strokes or create a powdery brow look

-- 18 U Shape Allows for use in both directions.
+- 18 U Nano Ultra fie & allows for use in both directions.
 Great for the inner corners of the brow.

 Questions about needles?
 Let us know in the comments!